Keir Starmer: Welsh Labour doing things 'differently and better'

 - Published

-Welsh government has shown how things "could be done differently and better" across the UK, the leader of the Labour party has said.
+The Welsh government has shown how things "could be done differently and better" across the UK, the leader of the Labour party has said.

 Sir Keir Starmer said he would like "to replicate what we see in Wales right across the UK".